California environmental leaders, lawmakers gird for fight against President Trump

 Even if Republicans and their allies can’t roll back environmental laws they have long targeted - asserting they harm economic development - the GOP will have nearly unlimited control of national policy and can weaken environmental programs by turning off the cash spigot.

-The Sonoma County Water Agency, for example, has received more than $15 million in federal grants in the last four years for a host of water-quality and Russian River watershed projects, including salmon habitat restoration on Dry Creek near Healdsburg, as well as operation of the fish hatchery at nearby Warm Springs Dam on Lake Sonoma.
+The Sonoma County Water Agency, for example, has received more than $15 million in federal grants in the past four years for a host of water-quality and Russian River watershed projects, including salmon habitat restoration on Dry Creek near Healdsburg, as well as operation of the fish hatchery at nearby Warm Springs Dam on Lake Sonoma.

 “There’s no question that our bedrock environmental protection laws will be in jeopardy under the next administration,” said Rep. Mike Thompson, D-St. Helena.
 “Gutting environmental protections and abandoning our country’s efforts to shift to clean energy production would be disastrous for our planet, our country and our district.”